karlseguin/mqttz/readme.md

 Called with `Mqtt(T).disconnect` is called.

 This can be called internally, via `disconnect`, by the library as required by the specification (e.g. when a `connack` response is received with indicating that a session is present, but `clean_start` was specified).

+Since `Mqtt(T)` is relatively stateless, it's possible for `close` to be called when your implementations' socket is already closed.

 ## Errors
 `Mqtt(T)` methods return errors which are meant to be easy(ish) to manage.
 The `last_error` field is an optional tagged union that can include additional information.
 The ideas is to provide a manageable number of error values without sacrificing additional details (which might traditionally be handled by having a much larger error set, which is harder to handle).